maxbrunsfeld/counterfeiter/README.md

 ### Using `counterfeiter`

-We recommend you use [`go modules`](https://blog.golang.org/using-go-modules) when working with counterfeiter.
+⚠️ Please use [`go modules`](https://blog.golang.org/using-go-modules) when working with counterfeiter.

 Typically, `counterfeiter` is used in `go generate` directives.
 It can be frustrating when you change your interface declaration and suddenly all of your generated code is suddenly out-of-date.
 The best practice here is to use the [`go generate` command](https://blog.golang.org/generate) to make it easier to keep your test doubles up to date.